-It was around the year 1990 at the University of Tennessee in Knoxville (UTK).
+It was around the year 1990 at the University of Tennessee in Knoxville (UTK) when I became like Stephie, The Parrot.
 I had arrived there on August 11, 1989, as an exchange student.
 The plan was for me to study chemistry in Graduate school for nine months and get to know more about America.
 Then I was going to go back to Germany.

 It happened differently.
 My advisor invited me to stay beyond the initial exchange period and get my degree at UTK.
 My initial decision was to extend for one year and get my Master’s degree.
 Later on, I decided to get my Ph.D. there, too, instead of returning to Germany.